 Overall picture

 All stakeholders confirmed that the section 106 affordable housing sales market is challenging, both in London and the rest of England.
 The HBF and DS2 explained that there are fewer RP buyers on the market, which means that developers receive few – and often low – offers, partially because local authorities and housing associations have greater choice and less price competition.
 They also explained that the process for agreeing a sale has extended and takes longer than it used to, largely because local authorities and housing associations have significantly stepped-up their quality control checks.
+Evidence from the research carried out in 2022 showed that, in a handful of cases, quality control checks led to abortive deals and there is no reason to suggest this would no longer be happening.

 HBF and DS2 explained that interest in section 106 homes is low across the board.
 However, stakeholders largely confirmed the findings from the research carried out in 2022 and highlighted that schemes with specific characteristics suffer more than others.
 In summary:

 Schemes within tall buildings are considered to be less appealing.
 This is mostly because of concerns around evolving building safety regulations, service charges affordability (which tend to be higher in more complex buildings) and allocation reasons (for example, households with children tend to prefer homes in lower rise buildings).
+Whilst partners haven’t specified this, it is likely that early adoption of second staircases could help to improve trust in section 106 affordable homes in high rise schemes.

 The presence of shared ownership homes improves a scheme’s viability, however local authorities and housing associations are weary of investing in schemes with many shared ownership homes, particularly if in central London.
 This is partly because of high prices and limited pool of buyers within the £90k household income bracket.